Puroresu

-Puroresu grew out of the traditional American style but has become a separate entity that is distinct in its psychology, presentation, and how it functions based on Japanese culture.
-It is treated much more like a legitimate competition with fewer theatrics, and the stories told in Japanese wrestling are often about a wrestler's spirit and perseverance.
-Professional wrestling in Japan led to the development of shoot wrestling and has been closely related to mixed martial arts starting with Shooto and Pancrase, organizations which predate the UFC, along with influencing subsequent promotions such as Fighting Network Rings and Pride Fighting Championships.
-There is more overlap between professional wrestlers and mixed martial artists in Japan than other countries.
+Puroresu grew out of American professional wrestling but has become a separate entity based on Japanese culture that is distinct in its psychology, presentation, and function.
+It is treated much more like a legitimate competition, with fewer theatrics, and storylines are often focused on a wrestler's "fighting spirit" (Note: 闘魂, tōkon) and perseverance.
+Professional wrestling in Japan led to the development of shoot wrestling and has been closely related to mixed martial arts, starting with Shooto and Pancrase, organizations which predate the UFC, and has influenced subsequent promotions such as Fighting Network Rings and Pride Fighting Championships.
+There is more overlap between professional wrestling and mixed martial arts in Japan than any other country.